alejandrohdez00/alejandrohdez00.github.io/_posts/2024-10-27-creativity-recombination.md

 "Art is a mechanism that is always trying to destroy itself, always questioning what is or not is art"

-Those were the words that my uncle, the artist Pipo Hernandez, told me in a burger in Madrid when we were discussing if an AI could be an artist.

-(You can check his work [here](https://nfgaleria.com/artista/pipo-hernandez-rivero/) if you like.
-I personally love it!)
+Those were the words my uncle, the artist Pipo Hernandez, shared with me over burgers in Madrid while we discussed whether AI could truly be an artist.
+(If you're curious about his work, you can check it out [here](https://nfgaleria.com/artista/pipo-hernandez-rivero/) - I absolutely love it!)

-Some months later I delivered my Master's thesis called "Alien Recombination: Exploring Concept Blends Beyond Human Cognitive Availability" at the Technical University of Munich.
-I had the privilege of carrying out this research along a fantastic team of researchers from the Max Planck Institute for Human Development and the Max Planck Institute for Intelligent Systems.
+A few months later, I found myself defending my Master's thesis, "Alien Recombination: Exploring Concept Blends Beyond Human Cognitive Availability" at the Technical University of Munich.
+I had the privilege to conduct this research alongside a brilliant team from both the Max Planck Institute for Human Development and the Max Planck Institute for Intelligent Systems.

-In this project we thought about ways to make machines more creative.
-This is a very ambitious goal to be honest, a master's thesis is not enough to tackle this problem in full depth, mostly because we do not know exactly where the problem ends.
+Our project explored ways to improve artificial creativity, an admittedly ambitious goal for a master's thesis.
+To be honest, we couldn't hope to fully address such a complex challenge, especially since we're still discovering new dimensions of the problem itself.

-In this post, I will write about the nature of creativity and the problems of implementing it in a machine, as well as ways we could improve it.
-Note that this is not a scientific article, nor does it pretend to be.
-It is an exercise to verbalize my thoughts and to foster dialogue and new ideas about this topic I find so fascinating.
+In this post, I want to share my thoughts about the nature of creativity and the challenges of implementing it in machines, along with potential paths forward.
+This isn't meant to be a scientific article, think of it more as an invitation to dialogue, a way to organize my thoughts and hopefully inspire others to become as passionate about this topic as I am.

 To-do:
 - Boden creativity